Amsterdam/GOB-Import/README.md

     source venv/bin/activate

-Start the client:
+Start the gobimportclient:

     cd src
-    python -m client
+    python -m gobimportclient

 ## Meetboutengis

-An import client is available for meetboutengis.
+An import gobimportclient is available for meetboutengis.
 In its first version, only meetbouten are imported.

 The import is started by:

-    python -m client.meetboutengis <directory>
+    python -m gobimportclient.meetboutengis <directory>

 The directory points to a directory where the meetboutengis dumps are located.

 In the next version the meetobouten will be read from the database.
-The current version serves as a working demo of an actual import client
+The current version serves as a working demo of an actual import gobimportclient

 # Docker